Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 Butterfly World

 This tropical oasis will have you strolling among gardens filled with plants, flowers, and butterflies from around the world.
-The hundreds of butterflies of all shapes, colours, and sizes fly freely, and if you are lucky they will mistake you for a flower and land on your shoulder or hat!
-You will also have the opportunity to gawk at turtles and tortoises.
+The hundreds of butterflies of all shapes, colours, and sizes fly freely, and if you are lucky, they will mistake you for a flower and land on your shoulder or hat.
+You will also have the opportunity to gawk at turtles and beautiful birds.

 Butterfly World is located on the Alberni Highway (Highway 4A) just north of the Market on your way to Port Alberni.